inbo/alien-species-portal/alienSpecies/inst/extdata/readme.md

 It can be retrieved by running the script https://github.com/trias-project/indicators/blob/master/src/05_occurrence_indicators_preprocessing.Rmd
 Dependency data source + description (Zenodo): https://zenodo.org/record/4299976#.YsV4QtJBxhF

-The data at spatial level 1km x 1km are summarized using the R function `alienSpecies::createTimeseries()` which writes to the file `full_timeseries.csv`
+The data at spatial level 1km x 1km are summarized using the R function `alienSpecies::createTimeseries()` which writes to the file `full_timeseries.RData`

 # Spatial Data